mechmotum/mechmotum.github.io/content/pages/guide-mc-lab-meetings.rst

 - run the agenda
 - run whosnext.py (`instructions <https://github.com/mechmotum/whosnext>`__)
-  (you could delegate this until you get set up, ask for help setting up afterwards)
+  (you could delegate this until you get set up, ask for help setting up afterwards and make sure to keep the repository current in case someone else needs to run the script)
-- announce the keynote speaker
+- announce the keynote speakers
 - jot down links from presentation slides or the chat section, paste into the agenda notes
-- help the speaker keep to the time
+- help the speakers keep to the time
-- thank the keynote speaker
+- thank the keynote speakers
 - prepare a question to ask, either to get the question ball rolling or to avoid a silence
 - ask audience for questions, otherwise shoot first